mayankmahajan24/QL/docs/LanguageReference.md

 }
 ```

-Now we can run the where loop on the `temp["friends"]` array, with each element of the array resembling the following structure:
+We can run the where loop on the `temp["friends"]` array, with each element of the array resembling the following structure:

 ```
     {